 You can develop applications and solutions that emulate human vision with the Intel® Distribution of OpenVINO™ toolkit.
 Based on convolutional neural networks (CNN), the toolkit extends workloads across Intel® hardware (including accelerators) and maximizes performance, as shown in the following demos.

-Demonstrating the performance capabilities of Intel® Core™ processors, integrated graphics, FPGAs and Intel® Movidius™ Vision Processors (VPUs), Kontron* demonstrated an Intel® Distribution of OpenVINO™ toolkit-based neural network that recognized and identified objects from live camera imaging.
+Demonstrating the performance capabilities of Intel® Core™ processors, integrated graphics, FPGAs and Intel® Movidius™ Vision Processing Units (VPUs), Kontron* demonstrated an Intel® Distribution of OpenVINO™ toolkit based neural network that recognized and identified objects from live camera imaging.
 The setup switched among the available accelerators to show the performance benefits of each.

 FPGA-Accelerated Image Processing with AI

 Showcasing a low cost, targeted solution, well-suited to edge computing, Intel showed what can be done with the Intel Distribution of OpenVINO toolkit and Intel® Vision Accelerator Design products running on a ruggedized PC using an Intel® Arria® 10 FPGA and four USB cameras The demo identified and tracked faces as people moved from one camera’s field of view to the next.

 Showing that it is now much easier to deploy machine vision on the factory floor, where it can be conducted by manufacturing operators rather than expert engineers, Foxconn* presented an Intel Atom® processor-based edge device with an FPGA-based smart camera capturing production images from factory machinery.
 The images then passed to Foxconn’s Deep Learning Suite running on an Intel® Xeon® processor-based edge gateway using the Intel Distribution of OpenVINO toolkit to create an image recognition inference model.
 The model then was sent back to the edge device for inferencing.

 ADLINK* AI-based equipment inspection